-From the outer courtyard, visitors continue through a passageway in the monastery’s protective wall that leads to—wait for it—a staircase up to the inner courtyard.
-7 steps in the picture above.
-And there is no other way into the monastery.
+From the outer courtyard, visitors continue through a narrow passageway in the exterior wall that leads to a staircase up to the inner courtyard.
+There is no elevator and every visit must negotiate the 7 steps pictured above.

-My wheelchair weighs 450 pounds, so there was no way to get it up the steps.
-The monastery didn’t have a manual wheelchair that I could borrow.
-It looked as though all hope was lost.
+My wheelchair weighs 450 pounds, so it had to be left behind.
+There was no manual wheelchair that I could borrow and it looked as though all hope was lost.
 But, having traveled thousands of miles to Egypt to see this place, I wasn’t going to give up.
-We located a plastic lawn chair and I transferred out of my own wheelchair.
-Four Egyptians carried me and this flimsy plastic chair up the steps and into the courtyard (I later tipped them each about $5 USD for their help).
+Volunteers located a plastic lawn chair and I transferred out of my own wheelchair.
+Four Egyptians carried me and the flimsy plastic chair up the steps and into the courtyard (I later tipped them each about $5 USD for their help).

 My group of helpers/lifters sat me down first in front of the Well of Moses.
 As described in the Book of Exodus, it is here that Moses met his wife Zipporah, daughter of Jethro.
 The well still produces water.

 Next, I was carried about 20-30 meters to see the Burning Bush (or “Unburnt Bush”), the place where God called out to Moses and told him to bring the Israelites out of Egypt.

 Some say that this bush is the original, still living since it was set afire (but not consumed by the flames) by God, while others say that it is only a descendant of the original.
 The bush, a bramble, Rubus sanctus, has been placed behind a fence to prevent tourists from clipping pieces of the plant as souvenirs.